HPI rejects ‘opportunistic’ Charter Hall and Hostplus’ offer

 “HPI owns a high quality portfolio that is well positioned for future growth; and HPI’s business is in a strong position and delivering growing returns,” it said.

-"HPI continues to execute on initiatives to drive growth in earnings, distributions and the underlying
+“HPI continues to execute on initiatives to drive growth in earnings, distributions and the underlying properties.”

-The firm noted that on 10 October 2024, it announced a debt refinance, which resulted in an increase in
+The firm said that on 10 October 2024, it announced a debt refinance, which resulted in an increase in the financial year 2025 distribution guidance to at least 19.7¢ per security, an increase of 3.7 per cent from FY24.

-securityholders take "no action in relation to any correspondence from Charter Hall Retail REIT and
+Labelling the offer “opportunistic”, HPI said its directors continue to recommend that securityholders take “no action in relation to any correspondence from Charter Hall Retail REIT and Hostplus”.

-In separate statement, Charter Hall said the improved offer price has been declared "best and final" and "will not be increased".
+In a separate statement, Charter Hall said the improved offer price has been declared “best and final” and “will not be increased”.

 AUTHOR